Yash786-rgb/CPU-Performance-Monitor/README.md

 # CPU-Performance-Monitor
-A web app that monitors real time activities on a computer such as CPU Load, CPU memory usage.
+A web app that monitors real time activities on a computer such as CPU Load, CPU memory usage.Implemented using Node.js, React.js, MongoDB.
 # Installation
 1. First clone the files from git to your machine.
 2. cd to CPU-Performance-Monitor.